Eastern Brown Snake Common Brown Snake

 Eastern brown snakes mate in mid to late spring.
 Males engage in ritual combat where they intertwine their bodies and wrestle with one another in an attempt to overpower the other.
 The stronger usually wins and gains access to the receptive female.
 Copulation can last up to two hours, and the female may store sperm for several weeks after mating.
 The female lays a clutch of about 15 eggs and abandons the eggs.
 Depending on the incubation temperature in the nest, eggs will hatch about 36 to 95 days after being laid.

 The size of hatchlings varies greatly, from 189-275mm and 4-10gm.
 All hatchlings have a common head banding but differ greatly in the patterns and bandings on their bodies.
 These markings fade as they mature.
 Hatchlings are independent from birth and acquire the distinctive threat display characteristic of their species within 15 minutes of hatching.
-Eastern brown snakes reach sexual maturity in about 31 months of age.
+Eastern brown snake juveniles reach sexual maturity at about 31 months of age.

 Eastern Brown Snake Predators & Threats Is the Eastern Brown Snake Endangered?